-This melon mozzarella salad with basil is the perfect combination of creamy, sweet and savory.
+This melon mozzarella salad is the perfect combination of creamy, sweet and savory.
 It’s a great summer salad recipe and definite crowd pleaser.

 We’re in the middle of another heat wave, so I’ve had cooling, no-cooking-necessary salads on repeat.
 Turning the oven or stove on when it’s blazing hot outside just seems like a silly idea, no?
 But if I do opt for any sort of cooking, it’s late at night after the sun’s gone down and I make extra for leftovers…so I don’t have to cook again the next day.
 I guess you could call it weather induced batched cooking!

 The other dilemma with this week’s temps is that it’s virtually impossible to film new YouTube videos, which is a total bummer.
 Even though my little studio is in the basement, the basement has west-facing windows which quickly turns it into a dry-heat sauna in the afternoon.
 And with all the running back-and-forth and up-and-down the stairs I do for videos and recipes (I always forget something upstairs), I look like a hot, sweaty mess pretty darn fast.
 So videos will have to wait until next week, but I’m really excited for the next one…as it’s the base for so many delicious breakfast variations.
 Any guesses?